-During the busy season the free buses run from early morning to late evening, as often as every seven minutes.
-Times and intervals change with the seasons.
-Current schedules are posted at each shuttle stop, at park visitor centers, and in the Map and Guide.
+During the busy season the free buses run from early morning to late evening.
+Times and headways (time between buses) change with the seasons.
+Current schedules are posted at each shuttle stop, at park visitor centers, and in park publications.

 Take Your Time

-Buses run frequently throughout the day, as often as every seven minutes.
+Buses run frequently throughout the day.
 You do not need to rush to catch one.
 Take your time to plan your visit.
 Use the exhibits outdoors and the information inside at the Zion Canyon Visitor Center to make the most of your time.
-Ranger presentations and the park orientation film at the Zion Human History Museum are a great way to learn more about the park before you ride the shuttle up canyon.
-The bookstore has maps and publications that can augment your visit.
+Ranger led activities and the park orientation film at the Zion Human History Museum are a great way to learn more about the park before you ride the shuttle up canyon.
+Zion Forever Project publications can help you get oriented and plan your visit.